Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Conclusion

 \section{Conclusion}

-In this paper, a Koopman-like linear operator representation of nonlinear controlled systems, named Koopman-Nemytskii operator, is proposed, and the data-based estimations of this operator along with their generalization properties are discussed.
-Under regularity conditions, the Koopman-Nemytskii operator is a well-defined, bounded linear operator from the product of a Sobolev-Hilbert space (equivalent to a Wendland RKHS on the state space) and a RKHS on the space of feedback laws to the foregoing Sobolev-Hilbert space, mapping the canonical features of a state and the canonical feature of a policy to that of the succeeding state.
+In this paper, a Koopman-like linear operator representation of nonlinear controlled systems, named Koopman--Nemytskii operator, is proposed, and its data-based estimation, generalization errors, and use for controller synthesis are discussed.
+Under regularity conditions, the \emph{Koopman--Nemytskii operator} is a well-defined, bounded linear operator from the tensor product of an RKHS of states and a RKHS on the space of feedback laws to the foregoing RKHS, mapping the canonical features of a state and the canonical feature of a policy to that of the succeeding state.
 As such, one-step or multi-step state predictions, as well as the prediction of accumulated cost under control, can be performed.
-In particular, the prediction by the Koopman-Nemytskii operator estimated under kernel EDMD, provided sufficient data to make the fill distance small, is found to give uniformly bounded errors practically when the closed-loop stability is guaranteed.
+In particular, the prediction by the Koopman--Nemytskii operator estimated under kernel EDMD, provided sufficiently small fill distance, is found to give bounded errors scaled with $|x|$.
+This proportionally bounded error further depends on the dimensions of the state and policy spaces as well as the kernel smoothness that fits the system's regularity.
+Per discussions in \S\ref{subsec:kernel.DMD}, the estimation error is in the order of $O(m^{-\nu/d})$ (assuming a smoothness index of $d_x/2+\nu$ and $d$ is the total dimension of state and policy parameters).
+Practically, one may resort to auxiliary reduction, decomposition, or online learning approaches to alleviate the curse of dimensionality, if the smoothness index $s$ is low.